-Building on these and other clean energy accomplishments, Newburyport stakeholders have proposed a long-term vision to become a zero net energy community by 2050.
+Building on these and other clean energy accomplishments, Newburyport stakeholders have proposed a longterm vision to become a zero net energy community by 2050.
 Newburyport has defined this goal to mean that the City will significantly reduce energy use in the governmental, residential, and commercial building and transportation sectors via energy efficiency and energy conservation measures and additionally provide the balance of energy needs from renewable energy resources.
+There are various types of incentive programs that may be explored to determine if participation is advisable.
+Programs include utility incentives, state and federal incentives, and rebate programs.
+There are also residential and commercial renewable energy programs such as the Massachusetts Clean Energy Center's (Mass CEC) Solarize campaign that the City participated in in 2012, adding 423 kilowatts on 43 rooftops.
 To the extent possible, Newburyport will also generate renewable energy from local projects.
 Through the Community Energy Strategies Program (CESP), Newburyport developed this long-term vision Clean Energy Roadmap, and has pledged to create a five-year action plan to support its implementation.

 In addition to clean energy initiatives and thanks to the efforts of the Newburyport Energy Advisory Committee and residents, and through a grant with National Grid, Newburyport was able to reduce carbon emissions by 340 metric tons during a yearlong energy efficiency program, which represented an estimated savings of \$88,000 for residents.
 Newburyport residents learned about energy efficiency and were connected to specialized loan programs, rebates, and incentives for weatherization and efficient heating and hot water systems through the Mass Save Program.
-The City completed more than 422 home energy assessments in that one year and looks to continue that trend.
+Residents completed more than 422 home energy assessments in that one year and looks to continue that trend.